Learn simple steps you can take to manage your nonprofit’s data no matter where you are in your data health journey.

 Healthy Data Is:

-Notice how those characteristics are present in the below example of a healthy dataset (click on the three ellipses and then the desktop symbol to expand):
+Notice how those characteristics are present in the below example of a healthy dataset:

 Steps to Get There: